Skip to content

 Course dates:

-This course will teach you the skills needed to capture the identity of a place in your photographs.
+This summer school will teach you the skills needed to capture the identity of a place in your photographs.

 Architecture in photography is something many people can relate to, making it an accessible form of photographic practice.
 But being able to capture a unique image using specialist equipment is a real skill, and one which sets accomplished photographers aside from others.